shuffle-project/melvin-asr/docs/deployment.md

 As ASR-API is delivered as a Docker container, there are multiple things to consider regarding Docker and Docker Compose.
 Currently there are deployments without a GPU and with a GPU usage in mind.

 ### Dockerfile
-The Dockerfiles can be found at root level, there are 2 files:
-1. **Dockerfile**: A simple python based container without GPU setup.
-This Container will not need any pre-deployment setup on the server.

-1. **Dockerfile.gpu**: A more advanced container based upon a Nvidia Cuda container image, it provides support for GPUs.
-This Container does require a pre-deployment setup of the server.
+**Dockerfile**: An advanced container based upon a Nvidia Cuda container image, it provides support for GPUs.
+This Container does require a pre-deployment setup of the server, in case you want to utilize the GPU.
+See the following chapter `Setup a Server with a CUDA GPU`.

 ### Docker Compose
-There are 3 different compose files at root level:
-1. **docker-compose.yml**: A compose file, that starts the published version of ASR-API from the GitHub container registry.
-Does not work with GPU.
-1. **docker-compose.local.yml**: A compose file, that starts the local version of ASR-API from the local source code.
+**docker-compose.yml**:  A compose file, that starts the local version of ASR-API from the local source code.
 It is meant for development and testing new changes.
-Does not work with GPU.
-1. **docker-compose.gpu.local.yml**:  A compose file, that starts the local version of ASR-API from the local source code.
-It is meant for development and testing new changes.
 This one does work with a GPU.
 Make sure to setup your server as described in the following docs.
 This compose does reserve a Cuda GPU on the Host.

+*Please make sure to use the published version of the ASR-API in case you want to run a stable version.
+Publishing is done via GitHub Tags.*

 ### Setup a Server with a CUDA GPU
 To use a Docker image from Nvidia/cuda, which we are using, you are required to install the Cuda drivers and a container toolkit that connects the GPU to Docker.